getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Use your favorite editor and markup-language.md

 Edit notes

-*   Launches an editor and a live-previewer (Firefox, Chrome of Chromium).
+*   Launches an editor and a live-previewer (Firefox, Chrome or Chromium).

 View notes

-*   Launches a live-previewer (Firefox, Chrome of Chromium).
+*   Launches a live-previewer (Firefox, Chrome or Chromium).

 Sync filename